 The idea of the Methodological Individualism has been out forwarded by the Joseph Schumpeter. as it has been said "work in Public choice begins with the methodological Individualism".
-In the theory of the pubic choice, the individual stand for the basic unit of analysis and the public goods, service and the decision structure is the analytical variable.
+In the theory of the public choice, the individual stand for the basic unit of analysis and the public goods, service and the decision structure is the analytical variable.
 Individuals are assumed to be self-interested.
-The word "self-interest" is not equivalent to preferences which affect the decisions they make, and that those preferences may differ from individual to individual.
-Groups, organizations, or even societies, are also is the composition of these individuals, it is not different institutions.
+The word "self-interest" is not equivalent to preferences which affect the decisions they make, and that those preferences may differ from individual to individuals, it is not different institutions.
 As other social science stream, talks of group decision making being different from individual decision- making, the public choice approach denies the legitimacy of decision making at the group level.

-2. RATIONAL CHOICE
+2. Rational Choice

 The second important element of public choice which is closely related to the first is the rational choice.
 According to the S. Sen, Rational Choice is merely the modern application of the attribute of 'measuring the pleasure plain calculus' that according to the classical philosophers follow.
 It considers but one aspect of the human behaviour, namely decision making in specific environment.
 Individuals are assumed to be rational.
 Rationality is defined as the ability to rank all known alternatives available to the individual in a transitive manner.
 Individuals are assumed to adopt maximizing strategies.
 Maximization as a strategy implies the consistent choice of those alternatives which an individual think will provide the highest net benefit.
-Public choice theorist claim that even politics should not analysed from a 'public interest' perspective but, rather from an 'individual gain- maximizing' concept.
+Public choice theorist claim that even politics should not analyzed from a 'public interest' perspective but, rather from an 'individual gain- maximizing' concept.
 Even the politicians, bureaucrats, and voters also act to maximize the personal gains.
 Rational Choice theory attempts looks to individual decision making as the source of collective political outcomes and suggests that the individual function according to the logic of rational self-interest.
 Through the assumptions of rational self-interest, positive political theory postulates a specific motivational foundation for behaviour.